Sikerdebaard/coronacheck-tools/README.md

 # Usage

 The tool currently has two command built-in.
 Dump is used for converting an image of a qr code to either raw, ASN.1 or json and the asn1spec command is used to print the ASN.1 specification file.
+The tool support most popular image formats as input.

 ```bash
 > coronacheck-tools dump --help